 Finally, he has ranked #3 nationally in prestigious technology quizzes with over 15,000 participants, and has received recognition and recommendation from senior leadership in state government for his non-profit work.

-Abhay also writes about his intellectual influences.
+Abhay has written numerous articles on technology.
 In The Revelation, Abhay focuses on intellectual ideas at the intersection of technology, philosophy, and startups.
 On the other hand, in Applied Dialectics, Abhay writes on applying these ideas in the real world.